 Chevrolet Suburban and Tahoe Rollover

-Chevrolet introduced their full-sized Suburban in 1934, launching one of longest-running lines of vehicles1999 chevrolet suburban released by Chevy.
+Chevrolet introduced their full-sized Suburban in 1934, launching one of longest-running lines of vehicles released by Chevy.
 The Suburban has gone through several redesigns and upgrades, moving from a wagon body to a more conventional full-sized SUV body.
 In addition to the Suburban, Chevy released the Chevy Tahoe in 1995.
 This model is slightly smaller than the Suburban, providing a shorter wheelbase.
 However, both of these vehicles are notable for their high center of gravity, presenting considerable rollover risks.

 Rollover Safety Concerns with the Suburban and Tahoe